 Duval Street also hosts the Key West Food & Wine Festival and is the center of the action for the Conch Republic Independence Festival when the Florida Keys’ celebrate their self-proclaimed independence with a weeklong festival that includes food, music, and fun activities.

 Southernmost Point is the most photographed spot in Florida.
 People come from all over to have their pictures taken with the Giant Buoy, and it can get quite crowded.
-We recommend getting there as the sun is going up and then the lighting is perfect and there are no crowds.
+We recommend getting there as the sun is coming up.
+The lighting is perfect and there are no crowds.
 Head back to La Grignote for a spectacular french breakfast treat and a great cup of coffee.
 We loved this place so much, we ate there 3 times in 4 days!
 Way too many items to try and the owners are fantastic!
 Mention Travel by Jon & Jo’El, and they may remember us.

 Hotels are numerous but should be chosen carefully if you want to be near the action.
-The Duval Loop bus is a free bus that travels in a giant square, taking visitors all over the historic district.
+The Duval Loop bus is a free bus that travels in a giant square.
+It takes visitors all over the historic district.
 Being near a stop is key to having total accessibility to the many attractions.
 It runs every 20 to 30 minutes 8 am – 10 pm.

 A Ghost and Graveyard tour is fun and takes you back to all the swashbuckling shenanigans that made this area a pirate haven.
 There is a trolly tour also that is better for those that have mobility concerns.